Brokerages jump on report SEC stops short of banning PFOF deals

 Retail brokers route most customer orders via wholesale brokers than exchanges, as wholesalers generally offer a slightly better price.
 Most retail brokers also accept rebates, or payments, from wholesalers in lieu of orders.

-Shares of Robinhood Markets Inc HOOD.O, which makes around 75% of its revenue from PFOF, climbed 5%, while Virtu Financial VIRT.O added 9% in early trading.
+Shares of Robinhood Markets Inc HOOD.O, which makes around 75% of its revenue from PFOF, climbed 5%, while Virtu Financial VIRT.O added 9%.

 PFOF drew new scrutiny last year when an army of retail investors went on a buying spree of "meme stocks" like GameStop GME.N and AMC AMC.N, squeezing hedge funds that had shorted the shares.